BEYOND THE BLOG

 I find this one particularly fascinating…it’s about a popular Roman ghost which is said to appear at night on a black coach on Ponte Sisto heading towards Trastevere area.
 The black coach is driven by Olimpia Maidalchi a very ambitious woman who married rich men in order to become powerful.
 With her second marriage she even became the Pope’s sister in law.
 She lived in the famous Pamphili Palace, situated south of Piazza Navona from which she acted like a real queen.
 Her husband, 30 years older than she was, died and when Pope Innocenzio X, her brother in law was dying too, she understood her power was about to end since she was not at all loved by the Romans.
 Therefore she stole two boxes full of gold and ran away to never return to Rome.
 She was exiliated by the new Pope Alessandro VII and died of Plague 4 years later.
 According to the legend, she is seen at night with her gold running towards her former palace on Ponte Sisto.

-7. anthonynorth Says:
+7. anthonynorth said

 Hi Giath Olabi,